AbhinavAkkiraju/BeatTheHeat/README.md

 * SMTP:* -> Fill in SMTP info for email sending using StartTLS encryption.
 * AzureGeolocation:APIKey -> https://azure.microsoft.com/en-us/services/azure-maps/
     * Use the shared key.
+* AdminPassword -> Use with "admin" as email to login as admin.

 Build/Run with [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).